jchip/xarc-run/README.md

 $ npm install -g @xarc/run
 ```

-It will still try to `require` and use the copy from your `node_modules` if you installed it.
+However, it will still try to `require` and use the copy from your `node_modules` if you installed it.

 ## Load and Run Tasks Programmatically